mengqimusic/Wingie2/ALT_TUNING.md

 ## Saving the tuning setting

-The current tuning configuration is saved along with other settings when you hold down both mode buttons simultaneously, has described in the manual.
+The current tuning configuration is saved along with other settings when you hold down both Mode buttons simultaneously, has described in the manual.
 On restart, your tuning configuration will be restored.